How to Get to Moraine Lake in 2024

 Can You Park at Moraine Lake?

-When is Moraine Lake Open?
+When Does Moraine Lake Open in 2024?

 The road to Moraine Lake is only open from June to October.
-In 2024, Moraine Lake Rd is set to open around June 1st and close on October 15th.
+In 2024, Moraine Lake Rd is set to open on June 1st and close on October 15th.
 This is when the shuttles and tours start running to Moraine Lake.
 Moraine Lake Rd typically closes the day after Canadian Thanksgiving (the second Tuesday in October).

 Can You Get to Moraine Lake Any Sooner Than June 1st?